sanjib/go-tdd/README.md

 Quotes from Test-Driven Development by Example, by Kent Beck:

 > The test speaks to us more clearly, as if it were an assertion of truth, not a sequence of operations

+## 6. pointers, errors

+- it's important to fail correctly with the right error message
+- micro incremental test iteration might not be versioned but needs to be followed to create good tests

+Quotes:

+> Remember to only do enough to make the tests run.
+We need to make sure our test fails correctly with a clear error message.